chakravarthi589/Event-based-Vision_Resources/README.md

 #### 2022
+- EVIMO2: An Event Camera Dataset for Motion Segmentation, Optical Flow, Structure from Motion, and Visual Inertial Odometry in Indoor Scenes with Monocular or Stereo Algorithms
 - Fast classification and action recognition with event-based imaging
 - Event-based motion capture system for online multi-quadrotor localization and tracking
 - Fusing Event-based and RGB camera for Robust Object Detection in Adverse Conditions